SkyblockClient/SkyblockClient-REPO/files/guides/packages/hud.md

 A mod to display WASD keystrokes, Left & Right clicks, and other miscellaneous items onscreen

+### Sidebar Mod

+A mod that allows you to customize the sidebar.

 ## How do I use them?